linguistsherry/linguistsherry.github.io/_pages/nlp.md

 <b>TLP</b> is a student-run, nonprofit organization that seeks to promote multilingual education for all.
 Our major objectives include building a strong alliance of diverse advocates to spread awareness on the importance of language education, empowering the next generation of youth passionate about multilingualism to take initiative in their local communities, and continuously seek out innovative ways to drive language advocacy forward.

-I will serve on TLP's Executive Board as the (co-)Director of Operations, mainly responsible for managing projects in [the Sandbox initiative](https://www.the-language-project.org/sandbox.html).
+I joined TLP's Executive Board as the <b>Co-Director of Operations</b>, mainly responsible for managing projects in [the Sandbox initiative](https://www.the-language-project.org/sandbox.html).
 The initiative intends to be at the intersection between language and technology, to support projects that help spread awareness on the significance of multilingual education.

 NLP/Language Engineer Internship